-This refers to the living area of the motorhome.
+The living area of the motorhome.

-This a process a motorhome goes through prior to registration when new.
+The process a motorhome goes through prior to registration when new.
 It determines the number of seats for travelling and number of seatbelts.

-Seats that can be used for travelling with a seat belt
+Seats that can be used for travelling with a seat belt.

-This is the Gross weight (see above) less the weight of the chassis.
+This is the gross weight (see above) less the weight of the chassis.
 For example, a motorhome may have a gross weight of 3500kg.
-Its net weight is 2900kg.
+It’s net weight is 2900kg.
 Therefore the payload is 600kg.

 The net weight usually includes a driver, tank of water, tank of diesel and a bottle of gas, but manufacturers do often vary the specification.
 Please check with them to be sure.
 The payload needs to be sufficient to cover the weight of your passengers, luggage, food etc. If it is greater than the payload the gross weight will be higher than permitted.
 This is illegal and dangerous.